- Position: Goalkeeper

 Zach Thornton's impressive size and stature allowed him to command the penalty box like few other US goalkeepers of his generation.
 His success in MLS made him a regular in USMNT training camps.
 He is considered by many to be one of the top keepers in MLS history.

 While with the Chicago Fire, Thornton won an MLS Cup and two U.S. Open Cups and was named Goalkeeper of the Year in 1998.
 After a stint with Benfica, he joined Colorado before eventually landing with Chivas USA.
 There he revived his career once again reminding people of his skill in goal.
-Thornton retired after the 2011 season and is currently coaching soccer in the Baltimore area.
+Thornton retired after the 2011 season and is currently the goalkeeping coach at DC United.

 2004: Called into camp in Chicago for the July 11th Poland game.